novalegra/jaeb-equations/README.md

 This phase of the project will be done when equations have been created for basal rate, carb ratio, and insulin sensitivity factor.

 ## Project Description
 This project first uses Jaeb study data to create an 'aspirational' cohort of subjects that have normal BMI, meet the international consensus on time in range (≥90% CGM), and have bolus and carbohydrate data available.
-This is done in `process_data_for_fitting.py`.
+This is done in `create_dataset.py`, `annotate_with_days_carbs.py` and `process_data_for_fitting.py`.

  The project then uses 70% of the aspirational data to fit the different equation form combinations of BMI, daily CHO, and TDD for basal rate, ISF, and ICR.
 A 5-fold cross-validation is used to compute value loss.
-This is done in `manual_folds_with_custom_loss.py`.
+This is done in `create_equations.py`.

  Finally, the project uses the remaining reserved 30% of the aspirational data to evaluate the final equations.
-This is done in `test_final_models_from_manual_folds_with_custom_loss.py`.
+This is done in `test_final_equations_with_reserved_data.py`.

 ### Technologies
 * Python